ramonamaltan/ramonamaltan/README.md

 - I’m currently learning TDD, Docker and how to be a JS pro

-- Ask me about Ruby on Rails, SQL or simply my experiences attending a coding bootcamp
+- Ask me about Ruby on Rails, APIs, SQL or simply my experiences attending a coding bootcamp

 - How to reach me ramonamaltan@gmail.com